RamiE965/qooqle/grovers-algorithm/README.md

 ## Classical Search

-We define the following:
+We defined the following:
-- A list of numbers `my_list`.
+- List of numbers `my_list`
-- An oracle function `the_oracle()` that returns `True` if the input equals the "winner".
+- Oracle function `the_oracle()` that returns `True` if the input equals the "winner"

-The brute force search goes through the list until it finds the winner.
+The brute force search goes through the list until it finds the wanted value, the winner.
-On average, this requires N/2 calls for a list of size N.
+This requires N/2 calls for a list of size N

  ## Quantum Search (Grover’s Algorithm)

- Grover’s algorithm can find the marked element in about √N calls
+ Grover’s algorithm can find the target element in about √N calls

  Steps:
  1. Superposition